A Unified Framework for Analyzing and Optimizing a Class of Convex Fairness Measures: Envy-Based Fairness Measures

 We remark the following on the utility function $V_i$.
 First, the assumption that $V_i$ is non-decreasing is mild.
 In particular, it is reasonable and common to expect that the utility individual $i$ receives, denoted as $V_i(y)$, is non-decreasing with the (positive) impact $y$, i.e., $V_i(y_1)\geq V_i(y_2)$ if $y_1\geq y_2$.
 Second, several studies have adopted affine utility functions in optimization models of the form~\eqref{prob:eff_min} (see, e.g., \citealp{Blanco_et_al:2024, Chanta_et_al:2011, Chanta_et_al:2014, Espejo_et_al:2009}).
 In such settings, the function $U$ can be interpreted as the utility function, i.e., $\ub=U(\xb)$ computes the utility of the subjects.
+Finally, we note that for the envy-based fairness measure, $E(\ub)$, to be a convex fairness measure and satisfy Axiom~\ref{axiom:symmetry}---which stipulates that the perceived degree of fairness should not depend on the identity of individuals---the proportional constant $c$ in the utility function $V_i(y)=cy+V_i(0)$ must be identical for all $i\in[N]$.
+That is, the additional utility or value an individual receives due to a unit increase in $y$ is the same for all individuals.